Frequently Asked Questions

 Many wonder why we have adoption fees at all.
 If these dogs were at risk of euthanasia, why charge anything?
 Well, running a responsible rescue group is very expensive.

 Spay and neuter: Even with discounted services, spay & neuter costs still account for almost half of our adoption fees (and would otherwise be more than our adoption fees).

-Everything else: Transporting dogs long distances from high kill shelters, vaccinations, dewormer, food and supplies make up most of what remains of the adoption fee.
+Everything else: Transporting dogs long distances, vaccinations, microchips, dewormer, food and supplies make up most of what remains of the adoption fee.

-Emergency vet care: Some of our dogs arrive with injuries or will come down with serious illnesses such as pneumonia, which require emergency vet care and result in super-sized vet bills.
+Emergency vet care: Some of our dogs arrive with injuries or will come down with serious illnesses such as pneumonia or PARVO, which require emergency vet care and result in super-sized vet bills.
 Adoption fees help a bit, but we have to mainly rely on donations.

 Why are the adoption fees different?